vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 downtown Berkeley BART, then went to Trader Joe's for grocery shopping, finishing checkout at 5:05 PM.
 Finally, I went to Udupi Palace and got a spinach masala dosa.

+## Friday May 28

+Around 3:20 PM, I headed out to the e-waste recycling center at 620 Page Street where I disposed of some electronics.
+I then went to the Berkeley Recycling Center at 2nd and Gilman Street, but I arrived around 4:20 PM and the center closes at 4 PM.
+I got back home a little before 5 PM.